 You’ll get more sleep!

-I know “they” tell you to put your baby in her own crib, still drowsy, and let them go to sleep without you, and some babies allow that (Bella Bean was okay with it).
-But others, like Leia, just won’t have it.
+I know “they” tell you to put your baby in her own crib, still drowsy, and let them go to sleep without you, and some babies allow that (my second was okay with it).
+But others, like my oldest, just won’t have it.
+That’s what makes co sleeping essential for some of us!

 On top of that, bedsharing with your baby makes it more likely that you’ll be successful at keeping breastfeeding up.
 Co sleeping babies spend more time nursing at night (but with less sleep disturbances!), and the extra suckling helps to ramp up milk supply in mothers.
 Win-win!